Our2020View/Our2020View.github.io/rustproofing.md

 The appointment took about 45 minutes, and the bill was 180.00 tax in.

 I'm always a bit nervous when I see someone else driving our motorhome away to accomplish some sort of servicing ("you guys backed it into what?"), but this particular dealer had an observation area where I could keep an eye on the whole process.
-It looked like they really knew what they were doing, and they demonstrated that they knew how to drive large trucks without damaging them (unlike our Mercedes dealer).
+It looked like they really knew what they were doing, and they demonstrated that they knew how to drive large trucks without damaging them - unlike our Mercedes dealer (twice).

 All in all, very pleased.